ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 1. client chain transaction by user: call `Gateway.sendInterchainMsg` to send delegate request to Exocore chain.
 2. client chain transaction by Exocore validator set: call `Gateway.receiveInterchainMsg` to inform whether the delegation is successful or not.

 This function should be accessible for any EOA address and contract address.

 In aspect of security, this should not change the client chain state especially considering user balance.

-### `withdrawCapitalFromExocore`
+### `withdrawPrincipleFromExocore`

-This function is aimed for user withdrawing capital from Exocore chain to client chain.
-This involves the correct accounting on Exocore chain as well as the correct update of user's `ExocoreCapitalBalance` and claimable balance.
+This function is aimed for user withdrawing principle from Exocore chain to client chain.
+This involves the correct accounting on Exocore chain as well as the correct update of user’s `ExocorePrincipleBalance` and claimable balance.
 If this process is successful, user should be able to claim the corresponding assets on client chain to destination address.

-The capital withdrawal workflow is also separated into two trasactions:
+The principle withdrawal workflow is also separated into two trasactions:

-1. client chain transaction by user: call `Gateway.sendInterchainMsg` to send capital withdrawal request to Exocore chain.
+1. client chain transaction by user: call `Gateway.sendInterchainMsg` to send principle withdrawal request to Exocore chain.
-2. client chain transaction by Exocore validator set: call `Gateway.receiveInterchainMsg` to receive the response from Exocore chain, and call `grantWithdrawal` to update user's `ExocoreCapitalBalance` and claimable balance.
+2. client chain transaction by Exocore validator set: call `Gateway.receiveInterchainMsg` to receive the response from Exocore chain, and call `unlock` to update user’s `ExocorePrincipleBalance` and claimable balance.
 If response indicates failure, no user balance should be modified.

 This function should be accessible for any EOA address and contract address.

-In aspect of security, Exocore chain must have successfully updated user balance on Exocore chain and checked against user's withdraw-able balance.
+In aspect of security, Exocore chain must have successfully updated user balance on Exocore chain and checked against user’s withdraw-able balance.

-The withdraw-able amount of capital is defined as follows:
+The withdraw-able amount of principle is defined as follows:

 1. The asset is not staked (delegated) on any operators.
 2. The asset is not frozen/slashed.